Burnley - Leicester: How to watch, stream, team news, start time, odds

-Burnley – Leicester: The Foxes will look to quickly rebound from a weekend defeat and make up that lost ground in the race for second when they visit the Clarets at Turf Moor on Wednesday (Watch live at 1 pm ET, on Peacock Premium).
+Burnley – Leicester: The Foxes will look to quickly rebound from a weekend defeat and make up that lost ground in the race for second when they visit the Clarets at Turf Moor on Wednesday (Watch live at 1 pm ET, on NBCSN and online via NBCSports.com).

 BURNLEY – LEICESTER STREAM LIVE